Haitian Vodou: Oungan and Manbo

 Male priests are referred to as an oungan, alternatively spelled houngan or hungan, or a prèt Vodou ("Vodou priest").
 Priestesses are termed manbo, alternatively spelled mambo.
 Oungan numerically dominate in rural Haiti, while there is a more equitable balance of priests and priestesses in urban areas.
 The oungan and manbo are tasked with organising liturgies, preparing initiations, offering consultations with clients using divination, and preparing remedies for the sick.
 There is no priestly hierarchy, with oungan and manbo being largely self-sufficient.
 In many cases, the role is hereditary.
-Historical evidence suggests that the role of the oungan and manbo intensified over the course of the 20th century.
-As a result, "temple Vodou" is now more common in rural areas of Haiti than it was in historical periods.
+Historical evidence suggests that the role of the oungan and manbo intensified over the course of the 20th century, making "temple Vodou" more common than previously.

 Vodou teaches that the lwa call an individual to become an oungan or manbo, and if the latter refuses then misfortune may befall them.
 A prospective oungan or manbo must normally rise through the other roles in a Vodou congregation before undergoing an apprenticeship with a pre-existing oungan or manbo lasting several months or years.
 After this apprenticeship, they undergo an initiation ceremony, the details of which are kept secret from non-initiates.
-Other oungan and manbo do not undergo any apprenticeship, but claim that they have gained their training directly from the lwa.
+Certain oungan and manbo do not undergo any apprenticeship, but claim to gain their training directly from the lwa.
 Their authenticity is often challenged, and they are referred to as hungan-macoutte, a term bearing some disparaging connotations.
 Becoming an oungan or manbo is expensive, often requiring the purchase of ritual paraphernalia and land on which to build a temple.
 To finance this, many save up for a long time.